randyrossi/vicii-kawari/README.md

 ## Do I need to modify my C64 motherboard?
 The board will function without any modifications to the motherboard.
 If you can find a way to get a video cable out of the machine, there is no reason to modify the machine.
 However, it is much easier if the RF modulator is removed.
 The hole previously used for the composite jack may then be used for an HDMI or VGA cable.
 Otherwise, there is no practical way for a video cable to exit the machine unless you drill a hole or fish the cable out the casette or user port space.

 NOTE: Strain relief on the cable is VERY important as it exits the machine.
-No matter the solution, it is imperative the cable not be allowed to pull on the board while it is in the socket.
+No matter the solution, it is imperative the cable not be allowed to pull on the board while it is seated in the motherboard socket.

 ## How accurate is it?
 To measure accuracy, I use the same suite of programs VICE (The Versatile Commodore Emulator) uses to catch regressions in their releases.
 Out of a total of 280 VIC-II tests, 280 are passing (at least by visual comparison).